-ZHA’s first built work in the UK, Maggie’s Centre Fife is a single storey construction which forms a continuation of the existing tree line that surrounds the natural hollow, with its dramatic topography.
+ZHA’s first built work in the UK, Maggie’s Fife Cancer Centre is a single storey construction which forms a continuation of the existing tree line that surrounds the natural hollow, with its dramatic topography.
 Using various study models, we explored how the edge of the hollow could transform into a building envelope.

 Externally, the Centre derives from a folding surface which moves visitors into a different space from the rest of the hospital grounds, a directional emphasis reinforced by the visible roof and two opposing walls clad with the same material and the translucent and clear glass mix of the remaining elevations.